theos/theos.dev/docs/Variables.md

   - Logos files you'd like to compile
   - See https://theos.dev/docs/logos-file-extensions
   - Space-separated list or any other standard GNU Make convention

-- XXX_USE_SUBSTRATE (bool)
-  - Toggle using MobileSubstrate as the logos generator (default: 1)
-  - Will link against CydiaSubstrate

 - XXX_ARCHS (str)
   - Space-separated list of architectures to build for